nnduc1994/langchainjs-example-2024/README.md

 # langchainjs-example-2024

-## NOTE

-A presentation(pdf) which can be read along with example here can be found in the root of the repo.
+**NOTE: A presentation(pdf) which can be read along with example here can be found in the root of the repo.**

 This repository includes some examples that cover different usages of langchainJS (and open AI's LLM):